edwindus/attentionspan/content/posts/2012/gr8conf-2012-thursday-report/index.md

 preview: "_preview.jpg"
 hero: ""
 summary: ""
-summary: "Attending the first official day of the GR8Conf 2012 at the Copenhagen IT University."
+summary: "Attending the first official day of the GR8Conf 2012 at the Copenhagen IT University"

 ---